Alex Ferguson: Personal life

 Ferguson lives in Wilmslow, Cheshire, and was married to Cathy Holding from 1966 until her death in October 2023.
-They had three sons together: Mark (born 1968); and twins Darren, who was also a professional footballer and currently the manager of Peterborough United; and Jason (born 1972), who runs an events management company.
+They had three sons together: Mark (born 1968); and twins Darren, who was also a professional footballer and used to be manager of Doncaster Rovers, Peterborough United, and Preston North End; and Jason (born 1972), who formed a sports management company.
 Jason directed the 2021 documentary Sir Alex Ferguson: Never Give In about his father.

 In 1991, Ferguson became a wine collector after being shown a display of bottles from Château d'Yquem and Château Pétrus while in Montpellier, France.
 In 2014, he put part of his vast collection up for auction with Christie's, with their head of wine David Elswood describing his taste as "exceptional", valued at up to £3 million.
 After the first of three auctions, Ferguson had sold 229 lots for £2.2 million.

+Health

 Ferguson underwent an emergency surgery on 5 May 2018, after having a brain haemorrhage.
 He made a recovery from the surgery and attended his first match at Old Trafford since then on 22 September 2018.

+In May 2026, Ferguson was taken to hospital after becoming unwell at Old Trafford before Manchester United's match against Liverpool.

 Political involvement

 A self-described socialist and a lifelong supporter of the Labour Party, Ferguson is a personal friend of Tony Blair's political strategist Alastair Campbell and was enthusiastic about New Labour's 1997 electoral victory.
 He was in regular phone contact with Campbell during the 1997 campaign, offering his views and advice.
 In 1998, Ferguson was named in a list of the Labour Party's biggest private financial donors.
 He later defended New Labour's record and praised Gordon Brown's handling of the 2008 global financial crisis.

-In January 2011 Graham Stringer, a Labour MP in Manchester and Manchester United supporter, called for Ferguson to be made a life peer.
+In January 2011, Graham Stringer, a Labour MP in Manchester and Manchester United supporter, called for Ferguson to be made a life peer.
 Stringer and fellow Manchester Labour MP Paul Goggins repeated this call after Ferguson announced his retirement in May 2013.

 In the 2014 Scottish independence referendum, Ferguson supported Scotland remaining in the United Kingdom.
 He criticised the Scottish Government and First Minister Alex Salmond for denying the vote to Scots living in the UK but outside Scotland.
 He also objected to the self-imposed rule by the Yes Scotland campaign against accepting donations from people living outside Scotland of more than £500, which they urged the No campaign to also adopt.

 Ferguson met with Keir Starmer at Old Trafford ahead of the 2024 United Kingdom general election, and endorsed Labour Party's Davy Russell during his successful 2025 Hamilton, Larkhall and Stonehouse by-election campaign to win the seat from the Scottish National Party.